 Drinking Water projects requesting funding must be on the State Water Plan.
-State Water Plan applications must be postmarked or received at the Department of Environment and Natural Resources on or before the first day of October.
+State Water Plan applications must be postmarked or received at the Department of Agriculture and Natural Resources on or before the first day of October.
 Applications for amendment onto the State Water Facilities Plan are considered on a quarterly basis and must be postmarked or received by the department on or before the first day of February, May and August.
 A preliminary engineering report or facilities plan must accompany the application.

 Large costly water projects that are seeking significant state cost share participation must be identified on the State Water Resources Management System portion of the State Water Plan.
 Often these projects require significant federal financing and may require federal authorization.
 These projects normally require several years to be completed.
 Projects are placed onto the State Water Resources Management System by the Legislature and the Governor based on recommendations made by the Board of Water and Natural Resources.
 Projects that have been placed on the State Water Resources Management System remain on the list until removed by the Legislature.